popovs/OPPtools/ReadMe.md

 Functions within OPPtools that call Movebank data are wrappers to the `move` package.
 If you want to pass your credentials directly to functions from the move package, you can use:

 ```
-# Retrive Movebank credentials from keyring
+# Retrieve Movebank credentials from keyring
 mb_login <- opp_retrieve_mb_cred()
 ```